inBeat/inbeat-website/content/top-influencers/instagram/bakers/south-korea/_index.md

 ---
-title: Top 10 Bakers Instagram Influencers In South Korea In 2023
+title: Top 10 Bakers Instagram Influencers In South Korea In 2024
 description: >-
-  Find top bakers Instagram influencers in South Korea in 2023.
-Most popular hashtags: #likeforlikes #onthetable #sushi.
+  Find top bakers Instagram influencers in South Korea in 2024.
+Most popular hashtags: #pasta #bakery #baperpositif.
 platform: Instagram
-hits: 16
+hits: 17
-text_top: See the most popular Instagram influencers on inBeat.
+text_top: Discover the best Instagram profiles on inBeat.
-text_bottom: inBeat has 16 Instagram influencers like this in South Korea for you to contact.
+text_bottom: Our search engine aggregates 17 Instagram influencers like this in South Korea for you to connect with.
 profiles:
   - username: "oldcroissant"
     fullname: >-